Flanks365/CSAssignment2/ReadMe.txt

 3. Follow the prompts in the console to enter a caption and file to upload to the server.

+C/C++ SERVER INSTRUCTIONS

+1. In a Cygwin terminal, navigate to ROOT/Linux/UploadServer.

+2. Run the command: g++ -o server *.cpp

+3. Run the command: ./server

+4. Connect to the server using a browser via localhost:8888 or another client on port 8888

 Work Spread:
 Tom,Mike,Michael,Nav,Bryan